Golf Club San Diego

 Nomads Golf Club By-laws

-Revised and Amended by the Board of Directors (July 2006)
+Revised and Amended by the Board of Directors (January 2021)

 I. Who Are the Nomads?

 Established in 1957, the Nomads are a group of men and women committed to the enjoyment of golf and the friendships it brings.
-The Club name "NOMADS" has two meanings: 1) The Club is nomadic in that it travels from course to course during the year, and 2) The term "NO - MAD" is a philosophy adopted by the Club that encourages our members to conduct themselves in a manner that builds camaraderie and discourages any displays of anger, regardless of the situation.
+The Club name "NOMADS" has two meanings: 1) The Club is nomadic in that it travels from course to course during the year, and 2) The term "NO - MAD" is a philosophy adopted by the Club that encourages our members to conduct themselves in a manner that builds c amaraderie and discourages any displays of anger, regardless of the situation.
 The Nomad emphasis is on fair-play, integrity, sportsmanship, and adherence to the accepted rules of golf.

 II.
 Membership

 A. The total number of Club members will be left to the discretion of the Club Officers, based upon the number of consistently active players and the ability to meet contractual obligations with golf courses.
-NOMADS membership typically ranges from 75 to 100 members during a year, with Saturday turnouts of approximately 40 members and guests.
+NOMADS membership typically ranges from 60 to 80 members during a year, with Saturday turnouts of approximately 40 members and guests.

 D. New fully paid members with a current verifiable SCGA handicap index are immediately eligible to play in regular Club events and compete for all prizes (see paragraph F below for exceptions) upon acceptance of their membership.
-Handicaps of new members who have not played with the Nomads previously, are subject to review and possible adjustment by the Club Handicap Chairperson.
+Handicaps of new members who have not played with the N omads previously, are subject to review and possible adjustment by the Club Handicap Chairperson.

-E. New, fully paid members without a current SCGA handicap index may play in NOMAD events, but will be eligible for prizes that are not handicap dependent (for further detail see Bylaws Section VII.
+E. New, fully paid members without a current SCGA handicap index may play in NOMAD events, but will only be eligible for prizes that are not handicap dependent (for further detail see Bylaws Section VII.
 Guests, below).

-F. New, fully paid members (with or without an SCGA handicap index) must play at least three rounds with the Club to be eligible to compete for prizes in any of the Club’s trophy events (e.g. Memorial Cup, President’s Cup, Mic Burin Tournament, Club Championship, Match Play, and Masters Tournament).
+F. New, fully paid members (with or without an SCGA handicap index) must play at least two rounds with the Club to be eligible to compete for prizes in any of the Club’s trophy events (e.g. Memorial Cup, President’s Cup, Mic Burin Tournament, Club Championship, Match Play, and Masters Tournament).

 G. New members without a current SCGA Handicap Index or at least five (5) posted rounds will NOT be assigned a “Temporary Handicap” to make them eligible for all prizes.
 The member must post a minimum of five relatively recent scores in the SCGA system, three of which must be played with the Nomads during a Club event, before a Handicap Index can be assigned by the Club Handicap Chairperson.
-Scorecards more than one month old may not be accumulated and submitted for the purpose of establishing a handicap index.
+Scorecards more than six month old may not be accumulated and submitted for the purpose of establishing a handicap index.
 After posting the minimum number of scores, the member’s initial Handicap Index will subsequently be published (made official) by the SCGA towards the end of the calendar month.

 III.
 Membership Classifications and Fees

-A. Annual membership fees shall consist of the SCGA-imposed renewal/enrollment fees plus additional fees to cover the expenses incurred by the Club during the coming year.
+A. Annual membership fees shall consist of the SCGA-imposed renewal/enrollment fees plus a dditional fees to cover the expenses incurred by the Club during the coming year.
 Any changes in the fee structure must be approved by a two-thirds majority of the Club Officers.

-1. Full Membership
+Full Membership

 Full members, upon qualification, may play in all Nomad events, receive monetary awards and get priority playing status over guests.
 Full members also get full SCGA benefits (Fore magazine, handicap, etc.)